 Terry Hunt is a licensed psychologist, bioenergetic therapist, and long-time Esalen instructor.
 Specializing in body-centered psychotherapy, he works with individual, couples, and people struggling with trauma and addictive behaviors.
 He also consults nationally with families in intergenerational transitions.

 Roger Jahnke has practiced Chinese medicine clinically for more than 30 years.
-He has traveled to China eight times and is the director of the Institute for Integral Qigong and Tai Chi.
+He is the director of training and research for the Institute for Integral Qigong and Tai Chi (IIQTC) and has traveled to China’s sacred mountains 9 times to mine for ancient wisdom.
 His books include The Healer Within and The Healing Promise of Qi.

 Johnsmith has been writing heartfelt songs for more than 30 years.
 He's won national awards and contests, was a staff songwriter in Nashville, and has recorded 6 CDs.
 He's taught songwriting workshops nationwide, and has been featured on NPR's “New Dimensions.”